cbiffle/m4vga-rs/README.md

 Mostly because it's really hard.
 I've got four CPU cycles *per pixel* to work with, and any variation in timing will corrupt the display.

+## The Demos

+The demos all live in [src/bin][3].
+As of this writing, they are:

+- [`conway`][conway]: full-screen [Conway's Game of Life][4] at 60fps -- that's
+  28.8 million cell updates per second, for a budget of 5 cycles per update (not counting video generation).

+- [`hires_text`][hires_text]: 80x37 text mode.
+Each character has adjustable
+  foreground and background colors.
+This is boring to watch but technically interesting.

+- [`horiz_tp`][horiz_tp]: generates a display calibration pattern of vertical stripes.
+This also demonstrates how to write a simple `m4vga`-based demo in 40 lines of code.

+- [`tunnel`][tunnel]: demoscene "tunnel zoomer" effect drawing shaded textured graphics at 60fps.

+- [`xor_pattern`][xor_pattern]: fullscreen proceudral texture with smooth scrolling.
+Demonstrates how to add a custom assembly language raster function.

 ## Building it

 You will need an STM32F407-based board to run this on; I use the